hda-technical/dancebooks/docs/common/libraries.md

 >
 > I am the author and maintainer of historical dance bibliography database: https://bib.hda.org.ru/
 >
-> Along with bibliographical information, I am trying to provide digital versions of the primary sources related to historical dance.
+> Along with bibliographical information, I am trying to provide digital versions of the primary sources
+> related to historical dance.
 >
-> I have received the permission to make such sources available online on a non-commercial basis from various institutions and libraries: Bibliothèque nationale de France, Russian State Library and The Royal College of Music and others.
+> I have received the permission to make such sources available online on a non-commercial basis
+> from various institutions and libraries: Bibliothèque nationale de France, Russian State Library
+> and The Royal College of Music and others.
 >
-> During my recent trip to Edinburgh I took photos of the manuscript “Contre-danse à Paris 1818” which is being held at the National Library of Scotland under call number MS 3860.
+> During my recent trip to Edinburgh I took photos of the manuscript "Contre-danse à Paris 1818"
+> which is being held at the National Library of Scotland under call number MS 3860.
 >
 > I would like to kindly ask the library for permission to make this manuscript available online.
-I will cite the National Library of Scotland in the same way as the other libraries: https://bib.hda.org.ru/advanced-search?availability=available-here.
+> I will cite the National Library of Scotland in the same way as the other libraries:
+> https://bib.hda.org.ru/advanced-search?availability=available-here.
 Is it possible for me to do this?
 >
 > Thanks in advance.
 >